tiagofontcruz/ChooseYourOwnAdventure/README.md

 ## Getting Started

-The program consists of RPG monster generator with random characteristics and attributes.
+The program consists of RPG text game.
 It uses the console to show the information.

 ### Dependencies